roboflow/inference/docs/workflows/create_and_run.md

 # How to Create and Run a Workflow

-In this example, we are going to build a Workflow from scratch that detect dogs, classify their breeds and visualize results.
+In this example, we are going to build a Workflow from scratch that detects dogs, classifies their breeds and visualizes results.

 ## Step 1: Create a Workflow

-Open [https://app.roboflow.com/](https://app.roboflow.com/) in your browser, and navigate to Workflows tab to click Create Workflows button.
-Select Custom Workflow to start creation process.
+Open [https://app.roboflow.com/](https://app.roboflow.com/) in your browser, and navigate to the Workflows tab to click the Create Workflows button.
+Select Custom Workflow to start the creation process.

 ![Workflow start](https://media.roboflow.com/inference/getting_started_workflows.png)

-## Step 2: Add object detection model
+## Step 2: Add an object detection model
-We need to add block with object detection model to existing workflow.
-We will use `yolov8n-640` model.
+We need to add a block with an object detection model to the existing workflow.
+We will use the `yolov8n-640` model.

 ![Add object detection model](https://media.roboflow.com/inference/adding_object_detection_model.png)